kemitchell/saas-package/README.md

 adaptable standard terms for software as a service

+## Be Warned!

+***Contracts are prescription-strength legal devices.
+If you need terms for selling your service, don't be an idiot.
+Hire a lawyer.
+A good one will ask good questions.
+There's no harm in telling them about SaaS Passport.
+They may decide it fits your needs.***

+***Do _not_ put confidential information about you, your product, or your customers in issues or pull requests.
+Do _not_ ask for legal advice on GitHub, or try to disguise requests for legal advice as general questions or hypotheticals.
+Nobody dumb enough to fall for that will be a good source of advice.***

 ## Deal Packet

 A deal on SaaS Passport terms is made up of a few documents: